Skip to main content Skip to main navigation Skip to footer content

 California State University, Fresno May 19, 2021 to Present

 Fresno State’s Carnegie Classification is that of a Doctoral University - Moderate Research Activity.
-As Interim President, I lead the largest and oldest public university in Central California with an annual budget of over $415 million.
+As President, I lead the largest and oldest public university in Central California with an annual budget of over $415 million.
 With a comprehensive Division 1 Athletic Program (Mountain West Conference), Fresno State’s brand is recognized throughout the region, in California, and the country.
 The demand for Fresno State has increased over the years, and our student population is over 25,000.
 The University has over 3,000 dedicated faculty and staff who contribute to its recognized excellence.
 Fresno State has over 230,000 alumni, many of whom stay in the region.
 Hence, Fresno State’s impact on the region is direct and palpable, as every facet of our Valley life is enhanced by our alumni.
 As both a Hispanic-serving and Asian American Pacific Islander Native American-serving institution, Fresno State has a highly diverse population.
 Approximately 65% of the students are first generation to college, 62% are Pell Grant recipients, and over 90% are from Central Valley.
 Fresno State prides in being one of the most academically selective campuses in the CSU.

 Provost and Vice President for Academic Affairs